jmdg1023/Changeling002/README.md

 7. Contact form is located at the bottom of the page which asks for the following information -  Name, Email & Message.
 Shadow on text boxes has been applied and aligned to center.

+8. Subscribe form located beside contact form for clients who wants to be notified everytime I finish a project.

  ##  Links 📌